-Where an application has been refused in any year group, the child will be placed on a waiting list.
-This will be kept strictly in order of oversubscription criteria by the Governing Body, and the child will remain on the waiting list until the end of the term the refusal was made in (or 31 December 2023 for first admission applications).
-If a parent wishes for their child to remain on the waiting list they must request this in writing.
+Where an application has been refused in any year group, the applicant may ask the school to place their child on a waiting list.
+This will be kept strictly in order of oversubscription criteria by the Governing Body, and the child will remain on the waiting list until the end of the term the refusal was made in (or 31 December 2024 for first admission applications).
+If a parent wishes for their child to remain on the waiting list beyond this time, they must request this in writing.
 It is the parent's responsibility to make this request to the school.
 Where places become available within the Admission Number they will be allocated to the highest ranked eligible child on the maintained list.
+It is the responsibility of the parent to inform the school of any changes to circumstances, which may affect the admissions criterion listed above.

-Children who are the subject of a direction by a Local Authority to admit or who are allocated to the school in accordance with the In-Year Fair Access Protocols, will take precedence over those children on a waiting list.
+Children who are the subject of a direction by the Secretary of State for Education to admit or who are allocated to the school in accordance with the In-Year Fair Access Protocols, will take precedence over those children on a waiting list.